hhafizi24/ECoG_Data_Analysis_Project/README.md

 5 – little finger

-There is an additional file, are named “##_stim.mat” in the folder data/##, where ## denotes the 2 letter patient code.
+There is an additional file named “##_stim.mat” in the folder data/## where ## denotes the 2 letter patient code.
 This file contains a variable “stim”, which are labeled epochs encasing the actual movement types.
 The code is as follows:
 0 – Inter-stimulus interval
 1 – thumb
 2 – index finger